Get to Know Beets

 In a study published in the Journal of Applied Physiology, half a liter of beet juice proved to enhance exercise performance and duration in healthy subjects.
-A similar research in 2009 also showed the same benefit for athletes engaged in exercise at varied levels of intensity.
+Similar research in 2009 also showed the same benefit for athletes engaged in exercise at varied levels of intensity.
 Again, this is due to the nitrates present in beets which are converted to nitric oxide, reducing the oxygen cost during low-intensity exercise and building stamina for more strenuous exercises.
-Beets’ effect to muscle growth and repair also makes them great for upping athletic performance.
+Beets’ effect on muscle growth and repair also makes them great for upping athletic performance.

 Beets Support Optimum Brain Function

 This superfood is laden with vitamins and minerals that can be beneficial for optimum brain performance.
 Vitamin B1 or thiamine plays a crucial role in the transmission of nerve impulses and is found abundantly in the brain and nerve tissue.
 Folic acid found in beets also contributes to improving memory.
 Vitamin C, on the other hand, helps protect the brain from oxidative stress.
 Minerals like manganese, calcium, magnesium, and zinc – all present in beets, also play an important role in the maintenance of normal brain function.